shauno/bitcoin-auto-trader/readme.md

     `$ cp .env.sample .env`

-* Edit `.env` with your DB and BitX API settings
+* Edit `.env` with your DB and ~~BitX~~ Luno API settings

-* Setup the exchange rate and auto trading URLs as cron jobs (TODO, use Lumen's scheduler for this)
+* Setup the bulk exchange rate tracking URL as a cron job

-    * `POST /api/v1/exchange-rates/USD/ZAR`
-    * `POST /api/v1/exchange-rates/XBT/USD`
-    * `POST /api/v1/exchange-rates/XBT/ZAR`
+    * `POST /api/v1/exchange-rates/bulk-update`

+* Setup the auto trade URL as a cron job

     * `POST /api/v1/auto-trade`